 Are they better than the Sony WF-1000XM4, which cost $120 less?
 The answer to that will depend partially on just how well they fit your ears and just how good a seal you get from the included ear tips.
 I personally ended up getting the best fit using Sennheiser's large tips, which work best for my ears.
 They're a great set of earbuds if you can afford them.
 Just buy them from a retailer that has a good return policy in case you're not completely satisfied.

 Master & Dynamic's earlier MW07 and MW07 Plus delivered top-notch sound for true wireless, but they were a little lacking in the features department and weren't so great for making calls.
-The MW08 offers some significant improvements, including the addition of solid noise canceling and call quality, that makes it one of the top models for 2022.
+The MW08 model offers some significant improvements, including the addition of solid noise canceling and call quality, that make it one of the top models for 2022.
 Alas, it's expensive at $299 (the more durable MW08 Sport, which sounds the same, is $349).

-Battery life has improved a bit (up to around 12 hours of battery life at 50% volume versus 10 hours for the MW07 Plus), and the earbuds are equipped with Bluetooth 5.2, active noise cancellation with three microphones on each earbud (noise reduction during calls isn't up to the level of the AirPods Pro but overall call quality has improved).
-The noise-canceling on the MW07 Plus was pretty weak; the MW08's is much more effective.
+Battery life has improved a bit (up to around 12 hours of battery life at 50% volume versus 10 hours for the MW07 Plus), and the earbuds are equipped with Bluetooth 5.2, active noise cancellation with three microphones on each earbud (noise reduction during calls isn't up to the level of the AirPods Pro, but overall call quality has improved).
+The noise canceling on the MW07 Plus was pretty weak; the MW08's is much more effective.

 You can opt for two levels of noise cancellation in the new M&D Connect app for iOS and Android, as well as two levels of transparency that lets you hear the outside world.
-The app currently has no way to tweak the sound profile ('m OK with that because the sound profile is just fine for my tastes) and the earbuds have a physical button on each bud to control playback, not touch controls.
+The app currently has no way to tweak the sound profile (I'm OK with that because the sound profile is just fine for my tastes), and the earbuds have a physical button on each bud to control playback, not touch controls.

-The earbuds may not fit everyone's ear equally well, but they certainly have a distinct look, as well as excellent sound and a great listening experience if you can get a tight seal (I was able to get a secure fit with the largest tip).
+The earbuds may not fit everyone's ear equally well, but they certainly have a distinct look, as well as excellent sound and a great listening experience if you can get a tight seal.
+(I was able to get a secure fit with the largest tip.)
 They deliver more of an audiophile sound profile, with smooth, well-balanced sound and well-defined bass.
 This model has new 11mm drivers, which add a bit of punch to the bass and a touch better clarity.
 The MW08 works well with all genres of music.

 Available in a variety of color options for $300, like their predecessors, the MW08 includes a swanky stainless-steel charging case (it charges via USB-C) that's compact but carries more weight than your typical buds cases.
-I prefer the matte finishes of the cases that come with the black and blue versions, and you also get a secondary pouch for safekeeping (yes, the charging case can get scratched up if you leave it in a bag).
+I prefer the matte finishes of the cases that come with the black and blue versions, and you also get a secondary pouch for safekeeping.
+(Yes, the charging case can get scratched up if you leave it in a bag.)

 Earfun's Air Pro 2 not only features solid active noise cancellation, but its sound is also impressive for its relatively modest price, with overall well-balanced sound, decent clarity and solid bass performance.
 Some of Earfun's buds have had a bit too much treble push -- sometimes referred to as "presence boost" -- but these mostly manage to avoid that (they do sound better than the original Air Pro).

-The earbuds have some extra features, like an ear-detection sensor (your music pauses when you take the buds out of your ears) and a case that has USB-C and wireless charging, that you don't often find at this price.
-Equipped with Bluetooth 5.2, they're splash-proof with an IPX5 rating, and offer up to 7 hours of battery life on a single charge at moderate volume levels, though you'll probably get closer to 6 hours with noise canceling turned on.
+The earbuds have some extra features, like an ear-detection sensor (your music pauses when you take the buds out of your ears) and a case that has USB-C and wireless charging, which you don't often find at this price.
+Equipped with Bluetooth 5.2, they're splash-proof with an IPX5 rating and offer up to 7 hours of battery life on a single charge at moderate volume levels, though you'll probably get closer to 6 hours with noise canceling turned on.

 There's also a transparency mode that lets ambient sound in.
-It actually sounds pretty natural and is closer than I thought it would to the AirPods Pro's excellent transparency mode.
+It actually sounds pretty natural and is closer than I thought it would be to the AirPods Pro's excellent transparency mode.
 Alas, there's no companion app that allows you to tweak the sound or upgrade the firmware.

 Earfun talks up the Air Pro 2's voice calling capabilities -- they have three microphones in each earbud -- and I thought call performance was good.
 Still, these didn't reduce background noise as much as the new Soundpeats T3, which are also good for the money ($40).
 However, while the Soundpeats T3 are better for calls, the Earfun Air Pro 2's noise-canceling and transparency modes are superior, and the Soundpeats don't have the ear-detection sensor.
 Also, the Earfun Air Pro 2 buds sound better, with richer, more dynamic sound.

 The buds look big but are lightweight.
 They fit a bit more like sport earbuds -- they include a couple of sizes of stabilizing fins -- and stick out of your ears a bit (they're not exactly discreet).
-I got a good seal and comfortable fit with one of the larger tips and if you're able to get a good fit, these deliver excellent sound and decent noise-canceling performance.
-Nura has some of the best hearing personalization and a quick 5-minute process, with no test tones involved, yielded good results for me with improved sound.
+I got a good seal and comfortable fit with one of the larger tips, and if you're able to get a good fit, these deliver excellent sound and decent noise-canceling performance.
+Nura has some of the best hearing personalization, and a quick 5-minute process, with no test tones involved, yielded good results for me with improved sound.

 You can adjust the bass level with a slider in the "immersive" mode in the app and I found these delivered big sound with a wide soundstage. aptX audio codec support is available for compatible devices.

-It took Bose quite a while to get them into stores, but the $279 noise-canceling QuietComfort Earbuds are finally here.
+It took Bose quite awhile to get them into stores, but the $279 noise-canceling QuietComfort Earbuds are finally here.
 In many ways, they're excellent true wireless earbuds, particularly when it comes to their sound and noise canceling, which is arguably the best right now in a set of earbuds.